AbuTalha3/Role-playing-game---FCC/README.md

 Quests and Storyline: Design quests, missions, or a storyline that players can follow to progress through the game and unlock new content.
 NPC Interactions: Include non-playable characters (NPCs) that players can interact with for information, quests, trading, or other purposes.
 Leveling and Progression: Implement a leveling system where characters can gain experience points (XP), level up, and improve their stats and abilities.

+How to Play
+Open the index.html file in your web browser to launch the game.
+Follow on-screen instructions to create a character, explore the game world, battle enemies, complete quests, and advance through the game.
+Use the keyboard or mouse to navigate menus, select actions, manage inventory, and interact with NPCs.